Youforce

 YARA: the colleague that's available 24/7

-Here’s how it works: an employee types a question or issue into Slack, whether that’s just two words or a full description.
-YARA analyses the request, retrieves the user’s context and checks whether a similar ticket already exists.
-If not, the agent asks follow-up questions until enough information has been collected to complete the ticket properly.
+Here’s how it works: an employee types a question or issue into Slack, whether it’s just a few words or a full description.
+YARA analyzes the request, retrieves the user’s context, and checks whether a similar ticket is already open.
+If not, the agent asks follow-up questions until it has enough information to complete the request.
+YARA then creates the ticket in the correct location within the service portal, confirms it to the employee with a ticket number, and ensures everything is also logged and traceable in Jira.

 Prompt engineering

-“As a developer, you’re used to code being true or false.
-An LLM works with probabilities, not if-statements.
-That requires a completely different mindset,” says Maran.
+Maran Leen, consultant at Incentro and closely involved in building YARA: “As a developer, you’re used to code being either true or false.
+An LLM works with probabilities, not with if-statements.
+That requires a completely different way of thinking.”

 Guard rails: raising the agent properly